- Academic Counseling

 - Institutional Aid: Most schools consider students for aid based on their application alone.
 However, some will require a separate application for particular scholarships or require you to submit a CSS Profile, which is similar to the FAFSA.

 - Scholarships: Search and apply for organizational scholarships regularly.
-You can find scholarships and scholarship information on Naviance.
+You can find scholarships in the College & Career Center.
 Otherwise, ask the companies/organizations you or your parents are a part of.
 There are even some available for freshmen, sophomores, and juniors!